 Please check this page for advice before contacting the Library with queries about service availability in order to assist staff manage user queries.

 The Library building is open to current staff and students of the University of Bath for quiet independent study, browsing of stock, Self-Service loans, Copy and Printing and book drop facilities.
-For help and enquiries please email email@example.com and our friendly librarians will be happy to help.
+For help and enquiries please email firstname.lastname@example.org and our friendly librarians will be happy to help.

 Library Levels 2, 3, 4 and 5 Open for Study

 The Library is open 24 hours every day, with spacing, access routes and signage arranged for 2-metre socially distanced quiet study.
 Current University students and staff and alumni may access the library to browse and borrow books and use Study Spaces.